 Virtually any type of accident has the potential to cause catastrophic brain trauma.
-People who experience traumatic brain injuries often find themselves dealing with permanent disability or require extensive physical and occupational therapy to regain as much mobility and functionality in the affected areas as possible.
+People who experience traumatic brain injuries (TBI) often find themselves dealing with permanent disability.
+Or they require extensive physical and occupational therapy to regain mobility and functionality.
 If your world has been shaken up by the trauma of a devastating head injury or catastrophic accident, you may be feeling overwhelmed, exhausted, and unsure of what to do next.

 Turn to a compassionate and highly experienced Waynesboro traumatic brain injury lawyer from MartinWren, P.C. to explore your options further.
 Our firm was responsible for three of the 14 largest verdicts in the state in 2023, an accomplishment no other Virginia law firm reached.
 When you need a dedicated Waynesboro personal injury lawyer you can count on to maximize your payout, contact our law office to request a 100% free consultation.